shakes76/PatternAnalysis-2024/recognition/47421347_ivan_sinistyn_GCN/README.md

 ![loss plot](./images/loss.png)
 The model’s learning is going well until epoch 200\.
 After that loss is not really decreasing much.
 Again, validation loss is slightly higher than training.

+Accuracy, achieved during testing was **92.65%**.
+Below is a plot of t-distributed stochastic neighbor embedding in 2-Dimensional space, which was created after performing the testing:
 ![t-SNE plot](./images/scatter.png)
+It can be seen that the model successfully separates the 4 classes with some minor misclassifications.

 ## Usage